October 12, 2020 | 04 min read

 |JioMart + Whatsapp||=>||Point of Sale (POS) Machine + Credit +Auto Replenishment||=>||JioMart Warehouse||=>||Private Label + Brands|

 Now without getting into too much detail, I’d let you form your own opinions on what could happen when one single corporation not only disrupts the ecosystem but becomes the power centre.

 Retailer to Brand: Aap kaun ho?

-In a traditional distribution network, the brands feel the pulse of the market through the thousands of mom and pop retailers in their outlet universe.
-This relationship between the brand and their retailers and eventually the consumers is sacrosanct for every brand.
-This relationship upheld by brand sales teams and distributors is what drives loyalty across the supply chain for brands.
+In a traditional distribution network, the brands feel the pulse of the market through the thousands of mom-and-pop retailers in their outlet universe.
+This relationship between the brand and its retailers and eventually the consumers is sacrosanct for every brand.
+This relationship upheld by brand sales teams and distributors are what drives loyalty across the supply chain for brands.

 However, in the JioMart model, there is almost no direct communication channel between brands and their retailers.
 What this could mean for brands and their retailers is quite predictable.

 Collaboration between brands and retailer ordering platforms (such as Bizom Retailer App) provides brands with primary & secondary consumption data.
 This data drives almost all sales and distribution decisions taken in consumer goods brands.
 It is how they evaluate the performance of their product, channels, and product.
 It is how quarterly (even long-term) strategies are devised.

 However, with the JioMart model, Brands might not have access to secondary sales data.
 This really throws a spanner in the works for every brand that depends on prescriptive/predictive analytics models to predict demand and arrive at appropriate stock placement, offers etc.